FENIX-Platform/fenix-ui-olap/README.md

    this.olap = new OlapCreator(config);
 will create a grid in the container with the ID=result with country label, element label in row and the year in columns, group by the item: the aggregation function used will be the sum for the columns "value"

+#update
+the update function allow the user to modify the config file and refresh the grid : model,el have don't need to be provided. example this.olap.update({type:"area"})